September 16 (Monday) 9:30 am - May 17 (Sunday) 11:45 am

 This course is funded by the ESFA, regular attendance throughout the length of the course is required.

-By the end of the full course you will have the opportunity to:
+By the end of the 27 week course you will have the opportunity to:

 • develop skills and understanding which will help you feel more confident in using numbers for everyday things like money, time, distance, shape and position.